Summary

 Corpus luteum cyst

-- Simple ovarian cyst with walls of variable thickness
+- Unilocular cyst with thick walls

-- ↑ Vascularity (ring-of-fire sign)
+- ↑ Peripheral vascularity (ring-of-fire sign)

 - Small central lucency